code-iai/ROSIntegration/README.md

 This currently includes an ActorComponent that can be added to AActors to easily publish their coordinates to TF.
 If you need Vision Support in your Unreal Project, you can also add the ROSIntegrationVision Plugin (https://github.com/code-iai/ROSIntegrationVision/) which is compatible with this Plugin.

 Communication with ROS is achieved by communicating with [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) (Unreal Engine <--> rosbridge <--> ROS Nodes).
 This plugin supports using both TCP and websocket protocols to communicate with rosbridge.
+The plugin also supports both ROS1 and ROS2 connections.

 ## Citations
 If you are using this Plugin in an academic context and you want to cite us, we would be happy if you could use the following reference: